Reduce your cost per survey to support subsea construction requirements

-Artificial intelligence (AI) can be used to automate lengthy tasks such as processing and reporting of data or reviewing recordings and identify critical information or events for final human inspection.
-This provides customers with time saving benefits and ensures accuracy of data.
+Artificial intelligence (AI) can be used to automate lengthy tasks such as processing and reporting data, reviewing recordings and identifying critical information or events for final human inspection.
+This provides customers with time-saving benefits and ensures the accuracy of data.

 RETAIN KNOWLEDGE THROUGHOUT THE PROJECT

 Multi-skilled offshore staff are the key enablers for services to be delivered in a way that reduces carbon emissions, minimises POB and uses remote technology wherever possible.
 Training staff in multiple disciplines improves quality and continuity of service, allowing the same crew to be involved throughout the whole project to retain knowledge.

 Having global reach with localised support means that Acteon has management and technical teams on hand 24 hours a day to provide support and supplier networks where customers need them.

 A proven track record in delivering intelligent survey solutions developed by experienced personnel:

 By combining the considerations above and partnering with a provider who can take a smart approach to survey, the cost per survey for subsea construction requirements can be reduced.

 1A method of monitoring the profile of an underwater pipeline extending between a pipelaying vessel and the seabed which comprises deploying multi-beam scanning sonar apparatus from the vessel; transmitting acoustic signals from the sonar, detecting return signals reflected from the pipeline; and processing the return signals to obtain a 3-dimensional model of the pipeline and to determine the pipeline touchdown point therefrom.